nikhilweee/webdav-docker/README.md

     ```yaml
     services:
     # ...
-    server:
+    zotdav:
       # ...
       volumes:
         - "/path/to/webdav:/var/www/webdav"
-        - "/path/to/letsencrypt:/etc/letsencrypt"
     ```

-    Make sure `/path/to/webdav` and `/path/to/letsencrypt` exist on the host.
+    Make sure `/path/to/webdav` exists on the host.

 3. Run the service using docker compose.